 The Bonds have been authorized and are to be issued pursuant to the laws of the State of New Jersey, including the Local Bond Law, constituting Chapter 2 of Title 40A of the New Jersey Statutes (the "Local Bond Law").
-The Bonds are authorized by various Bond Ordinances and by resolutions adopted by the Board of Chosen Freeholders of the County on August 19, 2020.
-The Bond Ordinances included in the sale of the General Improvement Bonds and Refunding Bonds were published in full after their adoption along with the statement that the twenty day period of limitation within which a suit, action or proceeding questioning the validity of the authorizing ordinances can be commenced began to elapse from the date of the first publication of such ordinances.
+The Bonds are authorized by a Refunding Bond Ordinance finally adopted by the Board of Chosen Freeholders of the County on October 2, 2019 (the "Refunding Bond Ordinance") and by a resolution adopted by the Board of Chosen Freeholders of the County on October 2, 2019.
+The Refunding Bond Ordinance providing for the sale of the Bonds was published on October 4, 2019 after adoption along with the statement that the twenty-day period of limitation within which a suit, action or proceeding questioning the validity of the Refunding Bond Ordinance can be commenced began to elapse from the date of the first publication of such estoppel statement.
 The Local Bond Law provides that after issuance all obligations shall be conclusively presumed to be fully authorized and issued by all laws of the State and any person shall be stopped from questioning the sale, execution or delivery of the Bonds by the County.